 Monthly Cost for Pet Insurance by City in Massachusetts

 When pet insurance was first introduced to the public, many people scoffed at the idea of paying for insurance for their cat or dog with so many other insurance expenses to pay.
 It didn’t take paying more than one or two bills from the vet for emergency service for the pets for most of them to change their minds.
 Pet insurance can take a lot of the stress away from having a sick pet.
 Here are some examples of what premiums might cost in a few different cities in Massachusetts.
 This is for a policy that pays 80% with a $250 deductible on a mixed-breed, 55-pound, 5-year old male dog.

 Massachusetts Veterinary Costs

-Even if you’re lucky enough to never have to take your dog to the vet for injuries, illness of some other emergency, you’ll still have to pay for routine care to ensure your dog is as healthy as possible and complies with the law regarding required vaccinations.
-Here are some average annual costs for veterinary costs in Massachusetts.
+Even if you’re lucky enough to never have to take your dog to the vet for injuries, illnesses, or some other emergency, you’ll still have to pay for routine care to ensure your dog is as healthy as possible and complies with the law regarding required vaccinations.
+Here are some average annual costs for veterinary costs in Massachusetts:

 - Office visit – $50

 - Vaccine boosters – $25

 - Fecal exam – $25-$45